compiling-to-categories/concat/README.md

 *   Functions with some special cases like constant, linear, polynomial, as well as the general case

 Others:

 *   Something about language recognition, such as regular languages
 *   Various semirings, including shortest/longest paths
-*   Probabilistic programming
+*   Probabilistic programming and other wrappings of monadic interfaces
-    If a computation ignores part of a value, then don't evaluate and cache variations in that part.
 *   Memoization at every stage.
 With what benefit?
 *   AFRP